-Gurugram (Haryana) [India], Jan.19 (ANI): Contributing to the empowerment of those less privileged than themselves, seems to be a powerful motivator for our new generation">new generation of Indians.
+Gurugram (Haryana) [India], Jan.19 (ANI): Contributing to the empowerment of those less privileged than themselves, seems to be a powerful motivator for our new generation of Indians.
 Many children in metropolitan cities are spending their free time developing applications and content to benefit the wider community, especially those less privileged than themselves.

 Kartikeya, a world No.1 in information technolgy in the Cambridge International Examinations in 2016, is today a Grade XII student.
 Despite having a very demanding academic schedule, he exemplifies the modern generation of Indian who are socially connected and want to empower their less privileged peers.